bajetech/AstraX/docs/docs/guide/usingFreighterNode.md

 #### `getNetwork() -> <Promise<"PUBLIC" | "TESTNET">>`

-This function is useful for determining what network the user has configured Freighter to use.
-Freighter will be configured to either `PUBLIC` or `TESTNET`.
+This function is useful for determining what network the user has configured AstraX to use.
+AstraX will be configured to either `PUBLIC` or `TESTNET`.

 ```javascript
 import {